ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/jettons.md

 It should not to be confused with the `sender` field in the `Transfer notification` [body](/v3/guidelines/dapps/asset-processing/jettons#jetton-wallets-communication-overview).

 1. Retrieve the Jetton master address for the new Jetton wallet by [getting wallet data](/v3/guidelines/dapps/asset-processing/jettons#retrieving-data-for-a-specific-jetton-wallet).
-2. Retrieve the Jetton wallet address for your wallet address (as an owner) using the Jetton master contract: [How to retrieve Jetton wallet address for a given user](#retrieving-jetton-wallet-addresses-for-a-given-user)
+2. Retrieve the Jetton wallet address for your wallet address (as an owner) using the Jetton master contract: [How to retrieve Jetton wallet address for a given user](#retrieving-jetton-wallet-addresses-for-a-given-user).
 3. Compare the address returned by the master contract and the actual address of the wallet token.
    If they match, it’s ideal.
 If not, then you likely received a scam token that is counterfeit.
 4. Retrieve Jetton metadata: [How to receive Jetton metadata](#retrieving-jetton-data).